 Learning how to become a CPA in California doesn’t have to mean specializing in taxation, but many find it to be a natural fit in a state known for its complex and far-reaching tax laws.

 Follow the steps in this guide to learn exactly how to become a CPA in California.

 - Take the Uniform CPA Exam in California

 - Continuing Education in California

 a.
-Find out about accounting programs at California colleges and universities.
-The California Board of Accountancy states that all certified public accountants must have at least a bachelor’s degree degree and 150 semester units of education as noted below.
+Find out about the accounting programs offered at California colleges and universities.
+The California Board of Accountancy states that all certified public accountants must have a bachelor’s or higher degree and 150 semester units of college credit.

-If you attended a foreign college or university, your credentials must be evaluated by a Board-approved foreign credentials evaluation service.
-The credentials evaluation service you use must be a member of one of the following bodies:
+If you attended a foreign college or university, your credentials must be evaluated by a Board-approved foreign credential evaluation service.
+The credential evaluation service you use must be a member of one of the following bodies:

 - National Association of Credential Evaluation Services

 - National Association for Foreign Student Affairs Association of International Educators